tabcat/dynamic-content/ARTICLE.md

 ### IPLD

-IPLD is a data model and set of protocols for linking and addressing data across various distributed systems.
-In IPFS, IPLD is used to store immutable data, providing content-addressed storage.
-Each piece of data stored in IPLD has a unique Content Identifier (CID) derived from its content, ensuring data integrity.
+IPLD is a data model for linking and addressing data across distributed systems.
+In IPFS, IPLD stores immutable data, providing content-addressed storage.
+Data stored in IPLD has a unique Content Identifier (CID) derived from its content, ensuring data integrity.

 ### IPNS

 IPNS is a decentralized naming system that allows you to create a mutable reference to an immutable CID.
 With IPNS, you can create a persistent address that always points to the latest version of your content, even as it changes over time.

+### PeerID

+A Libp2p peerID is a unique identifier for each node in the network, derived from a public key.
+PeerIDs help find, identify, and communicate with other nodes.

 ### Provider Records

 Provider Records are a fundamental part of IPFS's Distributed Hash Table (DHT).
-They help users locate peers who store specific content, identified by its CID.
-When a user requests content, the DHT is queried for the Provider Records associated with the requested CID.
-These records contain information about the peers who have the content, enabling the user to establish a connection and retrieve the data.
+When requesting IPFS content, a node queries the DHT for Provider Records associated with the requested CID.
+These records contain the PeerID of peers with the content, enabling the user to establish a connection and retrieve the data.

+---
+> **It's important to note that IPNS names can be derived from PeerIDs**
+---

 ## Achieving Dynamicity

-Combining these three components enables dynamic content hosting on IPFS.
-The final component involves using Provider Records for dynamic content in a similar way to how they are used for static content.
-Instead of pointing to peerIDs of potentially online IPFS nodes, they point to peerIDs being used as IPNS names.
-So, when querying the DHT for providers of dynamic content, the returned providers are IPNS names.
-These IPNS names then point to the CID of the latest version of a device's local replica.

-In distributed systems, dynamic content is often logical, composed of the local replicas of multiple machines and rules about read/write operations.
-The design encodes this model into IPFS: Query DHT for collaborators' IPNS -> Resolve IPNS to CIDs of remote replica -> Query DHT for providers of the remote replica CID -> Fetch, traverse, and merge remote replica with local replica.
+The main contribution is the novel use of Provider Records.
+Instead of pointing from a CID to peerIDs of nodes hosting that content, they point from a Dynamic-Content ID to IPNS names.
+The resulting IPNS names each resolve to the latest CID of a device's local replica.

+A device can query the provider records for dynamic content, then read from the remote replicas and merge them locally.
+All of this can happen without knowing any previous collaborators, or needing them to be online as long as their replica data is kept available via a pinner.

+---
+> Without the Merkle-DAG structure of IPFS, this would not be possible because it enables traversing just the necessary pieces of content.
+---

 ### Dynamic-Content IDs

-When searching for static content, a CID is used to find providers in the DHT.
+When searching the network for static content, a CID is used to find providers in the DHT.
 When searching for dynamic content a CID is still used.
-However this CID does not belong to any static content.
-Instead it is created by permutating the CID of a manifest document describing the dynamic content:
+However, this CID does not belong to any static content.
+Instead, it is a permutation of the CID of an immutable manifest document that describes the dynamic content:

 ```
 manifest = { protocol: '/some-protocol/1.0.0', params: { network: 1 } }